nemtsov/json-mask/README.md

 =========

 Keep only the parts of a JS object that you need, by using a simple, query-string-friendly DSL.
-This is the same language that the Google APIs use to generate [partial responses](https://developers.google.com/+/api/#partial-responses).
+This is the same language that the Google APIs use in the `?fields=` query-string to generate [partial responses](https://developers.google.com/+/api/#partial-responses).

 Example: